 9. Consider more than just multiple choice questions

 Multiple choice tests can assess well; however in some regions, multiple choice questions sometimes get a “bad press”.
 As you design your test, you may want to consider including enhanced stimulus and a variety of question types (e.g. matching, fill-in-blanks, etc.) to reduce the possibility of error in measurement and enhance stakeholder satisfaction.

 A critical part of the chain of evidence is to be able to show that the test delivery process is robust, that the scores are based on answers genuinely given by the test-taker and that there has been no tampering or mistakes.
 This requires that the software used to deliver the test is reliable and dependably records evidence including the answers entered by the test-taker and how the score is calculated.
 It also means that there is good security so that you have evidence that the right person took the test and that risks to the integrity of the test have been mitigated.

 For more on these considerations, please check out our best practice guide on Defensibility and Legal Certainty for Tests and Exams, which also contains some legal cases to illustrate the points.
-You can download the guide HERE – it is free with registration.
+You can download the guide HERE.